pavodev/dmlawtool/README.md

 ## API JSON Structure

-In the following paragraphs you will find an example of the the data structures that are used by the DMLawTool.
+Below you will find an example of the the data structure that is used by the DMLawTool.

 ### Node data structure